 With training and administration of an amino acid, patients can learn to distinguish subtle differences in pitch

 NEW YORK NY (Dec.
-2, 2016)—The inability to hear subtle changes in pitch, a common and debilitating problem for people with schizophrenia, is due to dysfunctional N-methyl-D-aspartate (NMDA) brain receptors, according to a study by Columbia University Medical Center (CUMC) researchers.
+2, 2016)—The inability to hear subtle changes in pitch, a common and debilitating problem for people with schizophrenia, is due to dysfunctional N-methyl-D-aspartate (NMDA) brain receptors, according to a study by Columbia University Irving Medical Center (CUIMC) researchers.
 The study also shows that this hearing issue can be improved by combining auditory training exercises with a drug that targets NMDA receptors.